brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/magus.md

 _Arcane Redoubt, Greater (Su)_: Whenever the magus uses his arcane redoubt magus arcana, he may spend an additional point from his arcane pool in order to apply his shield bonus to AC (including any enhancement bonus) as a bonus on Reflex saves until the beginning of his next turn.
 If he is targeted with an effect requiring a Reflex save while using this power, he may spend 2 points from his arcane pool as an immediate action to grant himself evasion, or 4 points to grant himself improved evasion.
 The magus must have the arcane redoubt magus arcana and be at least 12th level to select this magus arcana.

-_Bane Blade (Su)_: Whenever the magus enhances his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add the _ [bane](magicItems/weapons#_weapons-bane)_ special ability to the weapon.
+_Bane Blade (Su_: Whenever the magus enhances his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add the _ [bane](magicItem_dir/weapons#_weapons-bane)_ special ability to the weapon.
 The magus must be at least 15th level before selecting this arcana.

-_Devoted Blade (Su)_: Whenever the magus enhances his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add either the _ [anarchic](magicItems/weapons#_weapons-anarchic)_, _ [axiomatic](magicItems/weapons#_weapons-axiomatic)_, _ [holy](magicItems/weapons#_weapons-holy)_, or _ [unholy](magicItems/weapons#_unholy)_ special ability to the list of available options.
+_Devoted Blade (Su_: Whenever the magus enhances his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add either the _ [anarchic](magicItem_dir/weapons#_weapons-anarchic_, _ [axiomatic](magicItem_dir/weapons#_weapons-axiomatic_, _ [holy](magicItem_dir/weapons#_weapons-holy_, or _ [unholy](magicItem_dir/weapons#_unholy)_ special ability to the list of available options.
 A magus may only add one of these abilities if it matches his own alignment.
 The magus must be at least 12th level before selecting this arcana.

 _Disruptive (Ex)_: The magus gains [Disruptive](feats#_disruptive) as a bonus feat.
 The magus must be at least 6th level before selecting this arcana.

 _Enduring Blade (Su)_: Whenever the magus enchants his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to increase the duration to 1 minute per magus level.
 The magus must be at least 6th level before selecting this arcana.

-_Ghost Blade (Su)_: Whenever the magus enchants his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add the _ [brilliant energy](magicItems/weapons#_weapons-brilliant-energy)_ and _ [ghost touch](magicItems/weapons#_weapons-ghost-touch)_ special abilities to the list of available options.
+_Ghost Blade (Su_: Whenever the magus enchants his weapon using his arcane pool, he may spend 1 additional point from his arcane pool to add the _ [brilliant energy](magicItem_dir/weapons#_weapons-brilliant-energy_ and _ [ghost touch](magicItem_dir/weapons#_weapons-ghost-touch)_ special abilities to the list of available options.
 The magus must be at least 9th level before selecting this arcana.

 _Lingering Pain (Su)_: The magus can expend 1 point from his arcane pool as an immediate action after hitting a target with a weapon attack.
 All damage from that attack (including damage from a spell cast using the spellstrike ability) is considered continuous damage for the purposes of any concentration checks made by the target prior to the beginning of the magus's next turn.